RubiconDeFi/rubi-bots/README.md

 ## Description

 Welcome to `rubi-bots`!
-This repository hosts open-source market-making, liquidator, and arbitrage bots for traders and activists in the Rubicon ecosystem.
-With a focus on improving performance and growing the Rubicon ecosystem together, `rubi-bots` serves as a one-stop shop for traders and activists, providing potential profit opportunities, learning resources, and avenues for technical improvement.
+This repository hosts open-source market-making, liquidator, and arbitrage bots in the Rubicon ecosystem.
+With a focus on improving performance and growing the Rubicon ecosystem together, `rubi-bots` serves as a one-stop shop for potential profit opportunities, learning resources, and avenues for technical improvement.

 This repository has two main commands for users
 1. `guidedStart` - the quickest way to get started with Rubicon and deploy a bot